Search This Blog

 -- Charles Coburn

 Hollywood actor Coburn, playing imaginary rococo-tongued con artist "Colonel" Harrington who is paterfamilias to the Eve mentioned in the title of Preston Sturgis's classic screwball comedy "The Lady Eve," delivers the above line to fellow Tinseltown thespian Henry Fonda playing the fictional fall guy Charles Poncefort ("Hopsie") Pike in the selfsame film.
-In the lines below Coburn's Colonel voices an abecedarial array of reactions, positive and negative, to a whole slew of famous fictional characters from classic literature and film.
+In the lines below Coburn's Colonel voices an abecedarial array of reactions, positive and negative, to a selection of famous fictional characters from classic literature and film.

 "Some folks